 From January 2022, all pupils in P1-P5 became entitled to a free school meal, which they receive automatically.
-Whilst P1-P5 parents do not need to register because of the universal entitlement, it can be beneficial to register if you meet the eligibility criteria as you could be entitled to additional benefits.
+Whilst P1-P5 parents do not need to register because of the universal entitlement, it can be beneficial to register if you meet the eligibility criteria as you could be entitled to additional benefits

-For information about Free School Meals, including the eligibility criteria, and to complete an online application form please visit https://www.argyll-bute.gov.uk/education-and-learning/childcare-school-and-education-grants-0.
+For information about Free School Meals, including the eligibility criteria, and to complete an online application form please visit Free School Meals and Clothing Grant | Argyll and Bute Council (argyll-bute.gov.uk).
 Alternatively, please contact Customer Services: Education on 01369 708548 or your local benefit enquiry office.